xiph/Icecast-Server/README.md

 Build/Install
 ---------------------------------------------------------------------
-To build Icecast on a Unix platform, perform the following:
+To build Icecast on a Unix platform, perform the following steps:

 Run

     ./configure
     make
-    make install
+    make install  # as root

 This is the typical procedure if you download the tar file.
 If you retrive the code from Git or want to rebuild the configure then run `./autogen.sh`